Cf: IDDG, IHAD, JBC, JCD

 ADDITIONAL REASONS FOR EXPULSION

-Any pupil, after being suspended for committing violations of
+Any student, after being suspended for committing violations

-any discipline policies or other rule infractions, depending on the
+of any discipline policies or other rule infractions, depending on

-severity of the behavior, may be expelled upon recommendation to the
+the severity of the behavior, may be expelled upon recommendation

-Superintendent by the principal and after an appropriate hearing is
+to the Superintendent by the principal and after an appropriate hearing

 Any student who is found carrying or possessing a knife with

-a blade which equals or exceeds two (2) inches in length.
+a blade which equals or exceeds two and one-half (2 ½) inches in length.

-In accordance with federal regulations, a pupil determined to
+In accordance with federal regulations, a student determined

 shall be expelled for a minimum of one calendar year.
 The